With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MorePrestera Center Margarette Leach Center For Youth/op Serv is a mental health facility in Cabell County, WV, located at 1 Prestera Way, 25705.
+Learn MorePrestera Center Margarette Leach Center For Youth/op Serv is a mental health clinic in Cabell County, WV, located at 1 Prestera Way, 25705.
 Prestera Center Margarette Leach Center For Youth/op Serv provides telemedicine/telehealth and outpatient treatment.
-Prestera Center Margarette Leach Center For Youth/op Serv provides group therapy, individual psychotherapy and trauma therapy to children / adolescents and young adults.
+Prestera Center Margarette Leach Center For Youth/op Serv offers group therapy, couples/family therapy and individual psychotherapy to children / adolescents and young adults.
 Prestera Center Margarette Leach Center For Youth/op Serv also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
-Some other services available at Prestera Center Margarette Leach Center For Youth/op Serv include case management, intensive case management and family psychoeducation.
+Additional services offered at Prestera Center Margarette Leach Center For Youth/op Serv include diet and exercise counseling, case management and assertive community treatment.

-Learn MoreCammack Childrens Center is one of mental health facilities in Cabell County, West Virginia, located at 64 6th West Avenue, 25701 zip code.
+Learn MoreCammack Childrens Center is a mental health treatment clinic in Cabell County, West Virginia, located at 64 6th West Avenue, 25701 zip code.
 Cammack Childrens Center provides residential treatment.
-Cammack Childrens Center provides couples/family therapy, behavior modification and cognitive behavioral therapy to children / adolescents.
+Cammack Childrens Center provides cognitive behavioral therapy, couples/family therapy and activity therapy to children / adolescents.
 Cammack Childrens Center also supports children/adolescents with serious emotional disturbance.
-Additional services provided at Cammack Childrens Center include case management, psychosocial rehabilitation services and education services.
+Additional services provided by Cammack Childrens Center consist of psychosocial rehabilitation services, case management and education services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.